 Upon successful completion of the program, a graduate will:

-Work placements are a critical component of Humber’s CYC – Accelerated advanced diploma program.
-There is an exciting variety of innovative and traditional placements available in and around the Greater Toronto Area.
-Placements can also be arranged in your own community and all are unpaid.
-Humber has established partnerships with agencies, schools, etc., that provide work placements.
+Field placements are a critical component of this program.
+There is an exciting variety of innovative and traditional field placements available in and around the Greater Toronto Area.
+Field placements can also be arranged in your own community and all are unpaid.
+Humber has established partnerships with agencies, schools, etc., that provide field placements.
 For the first placement, opportunities tend to be school-based and assigned.
-The second and third work placements are chosen by students from a list of potential placements then matched by the school.
-First and third placements are three days a week and four days a week through the summer.
+The second and third field placements are chosen by students from a list of opportunities then matched by the school.
+First and third field placements are three days a week and the second field placement is four days a week through the summer.
 This provides students with more than 1,000 hours of practical CYC experience.

 With our program, you can enjoy the rewards of a career where you make a meaningful difference in the lives of children and youth.

-Our graduates encounter a field with opportunities in a variety of settings including:
+Our graduates have employment opportunities in a variety of settings including:

 Child and Youth Care Educational Accreditation Board of Canada